FAC7/SharePlan/README.md

 which needed to be sent on behalf of clients.
 The clients would receive notifications as progress on letters was made.

-In this prototype, in addition to the above, the client will also be able to view progress on a client dashboard.
-As letters are completed, the clinician can upload the letters so they can be seen by the client.
-The client can then provide feedback as necessary.
+In this prototype, the client will be able to view progress on the client dashboard without the notification system.
+As the status of the letter changes, the clinician can change the status which will update on the client dashboard.
+The clinician will also have more features to manage their dashboard such as adding new letters to do,

 ## Start up instructions
 1. Open a terminal
-2. enter ``git clone https://github.com/FAC7/SharePlan.git`` into terminal
+1. Enter ``git clone https://github.com/FAC7/SharePlan.git`` into terminal
-2. then `` cd SharePlan ``
+1. Then `` cd SharePlan ``
+1. Open the project and add a file called `config.env` and add in a variable called `JWT_SECRET` with a long random string
-3. then `` npm i``
+1. `` npm i``
-4. then `` npm run watch``
+1. `` npm run watch``
-5. open a second terminal tab
+1. Open a second terminal tab
-5. type `` npm start`` into the second terminal
+1. Type `` npm start`` into the second terminal
-6. then open a third terminal
+1. Open a third terminal
-7. make sure you have postgres sql database installed
+1. Make sure you have postgres sql database installed
-8. then type ``sudo -u postgres psql``
+1. Then type ``sudo -u postgres psql``
-9. then ``\connect shareplan`` into your postgres server
+1. Then ``\connect shareplan`` into your postgres server
-10. open a browser and go to localhost:4000
+1. Open a browser and go to localhost:4000

 ## Features
 ### Home page
-You can sign in / up as a patient or a clinician
+You can log in or sign up as a patient or a clinician

 ### Clinician Dashboard
-You can add letters for your patients with the Add Letter Modal; view previously added letters and their current status; change the status of individual letters; search for individual patients; log out
+You can add letters for your patients with the Add Letter Modal; view previously added letters and their current status; change the status of individual letters; delete letters; search for individual patients; log out

 ### Client Dashboard
 You can see pending letters and their current status; view sent letters; log out